 While reclaimed siding is fascinating, it can be very expensive and difficult to maintain.
 If you choose this option, you have to have a passion for architecture that tells a story and be willing to maintain it regularly!

 If you want the easiest siding that looks the most like the real deal, we recommend choosing TruLog’s™ Steel Siding Product, which not only looks great but is very durable and long-lasting.
-Download a free catalog today!
+Download our Log Siding Buyers Guide today!